kokolerk/TON/README.md

 <img src="./pics/results_1.png" width="800" />

-To evalute on GeoQA and counting, you need to first transform the data format by running the code:
+To evaluate on GeoQA and counting, you need to first transform the data format by running the code:

 ```
 python src/eval/parquet_data.py
 ```

-1. You can test your model by run to evaluate math:
+1. You can test your model by running it to evaluate math:

 ```
 python src/eval/test_qwen25vl_geoqa.py
 ```

-2. You can test your model by run to evaluate counting:
+2. You can test your model by running it to evaluate counting:

 ```
 python src/eval/test_qwen25vl_counting_superclevr.py